ivan-korobkov/pdef/docs/language-guide.md

     name        string;
     age         int32;
     profile     Profile;
-    friends     set<User>; // References a message it is declared it.
+    friends     set<User>; // References a message it is declared in.
 }

 /** Example exception. */